 As we continue our recovery and cleanup efforts, please visit the Emergency website for the latest information on openings and closings in Miami-Dade County.

-Elevator Hurricane Preparedness
+Elevator Hurricane Preparedness for Facility Owners/Building Managers

 - Prior To Hurricane Season (April and May)

-- Preparing For Hurricane
+- Preparing For a Hurricane

-- During Hurricane
+- During a Hurricane

-- After Hurricane
+- After a Hurricane

 - Special Considerations